 Applying for Conditional Consent to Convert to a Multi Academy Trust Flow Chart

-This flow chart provides a visual explanation of the process of applying for conditional consent to convert to an academy trust as set out in the Gloucester Diocesan Board of education Policy on the Academisation of C of E schools.
+This flow chart provides a visual explanation of the process of applying for conditional consent to convert to an academy trust, other than DGAT, as set out in the Gloucester Diocesan Board of Education Policy on the Academisation of C of E Schools.

 Applying for Conditional Consent to Convert to a Multi Academy Trust Flow Chart